dendronhq/dendron-site/vault/dendron.topic.frontmatter.md

 Frontmatter is required in Dendron, and it will warn you in the editor if you have any notes that don't have a frontmatter, or have a frontmatter that's broken.
-You can fix these by clicking on the lightbulb symbol that appears next to them, or using the [[fixFrontmatter Doctor action|dendron.topic.commands#fixfrontmatter]].
+You can fix these by clicking on the lightbulb symbol that appears next to them, or using the [[fixFrontmatter Doctor action|dendron.ref.commands#fixfrontmatter]].

 Feel free to add your attributes.
 As long as it doesn't conflict with a Dendron builtin keyword, Dendron will leave it alone.
 In the future, we plan on adding a lot more functionality to the frontmatter you see in Dendron so stay tuned.